sudograph/sudograph/README.md

 If you ever want to see a concrete example of how to implement Sudograph, simply take a look at the examples directory.

 Let's imagine you've created a Rust canister called `graphql` in a directory called `graphql`.
 In the `graphql` directory you should have a `Cargo.toml` file.
-You'll need to add two dependencies to it (the need to directly include `serde` should be removed soon).
+You'll need to add Sudograph as a dependency.
 For example:

 ```toml
 [package]